lucapette/web/main/content/writing/a-couple-of-useful-aliases-for-docker.md

-The function is using its first argument to check if there is a command on the system that matches the argument itself using a convention that I have already seen in git (there is a nice stackoverflow dicussion about how to check if a command exists [here](http://stackoverflow.com/questions/592620/how-to-check-if-a-program-exists-from-a-bash-script)).
+The function is using its first argument to check if there is a command on the system that matches the argument itself using a convention that I have already seen in git (there is a nice stackoverflow discussion about how to check if a command exists [here](http://stackoverflow.com/questions/592620/how-to-check-if-a-program-exists-from-a-bash-script)).
 Basically, if you want to add a `docker clean` command, you need to make an executable named `docker-clean` available in your path.
 If this command exists, it gets executed.
 Otherwise the function delegates the execution of the given command to docker.
 Pretty simple and pretty neat.
 So far I added two aliases for commands I'm executing all the time.
-I have a `docker clean` that looks like this:
+I have a `docker clean` that looks like
+this:

 {{< highlight sh >}}
 #/bin/bash